Seph29/Lumos-G1/README.md

 **Can I completely remove Lumos ?**
 Yes.
 You need to reflash the original `boot.img` and `system.img` using SP Flash Tool.

+**Can I uninstall the Lumos app?**
+Yes, once the patch was applied you can uninstall the Lumos app and still be able to install applications.
+Refer to the previous item to completely delete Lumos.

 **Is it possible to unlock the bootloader ?**
 No. As far as I know, the G1 bootloader cannot be unlocked.